Educational Sciences and Humanities - PhD

 3. Annual progress reporting

-4. Evaluation of a PhD course each time it has been held
+4. Regular evaluation of a PhD course each time it has been held

 Within the programme, PhD candidates must normally be represented on the committees that work on issues pertaining to the research training programme.
 In addition, the doctoral committee at the faculty has a representative for the PhD candidates.